-How to Prep for College Without Losing Your Mind: a Year-by-Year Guide
+How to Prep for College Without Losing Your Mind

 You may recall that I take issue with many of the get your kid into the best college sorts of articles, particularly the ones which insist you need to start this process before high school even begins.
 And don’t get me wrong: I think college is important, for those who want to pursue it.
 For the purpose of this piece, let’s exclude anyone for whom college is not the desired path (and there are plenty of people who succeed without college, of course).
 This is not about those who head straight into the military or a trade or who just want to go straight to work in some other way.
 Assuming we’re talking about reasonably bright and motivated students for whom college is going to be the next logical step after high school, let’s get real.